jackielok/jackielok.github.io/_pages/research.md

 ## Research

-My research is broadly in the mathematics of data science.
-I study the properties and behaviour of random mathematical structures and algorithms, and aim to use these insights to develop tools and models that allow us to better work with and understand large-scale, complex data.
+My research interests broadly lie at the intersection of probability, statistics, and optimisation.
+I am interested in analyzing randomized algorithms in numerical linear algebra, machine learning, and data science, with a focus on developing theory and tools that allow us to better understand and work with large-scale or high-dimensional data.

-My research interests mainly lie at the intersection of probability, statistics and optimisation.
-More specifically, my interests include high-dimensional probability, random matrices, randomised algorithms, numerical linear algebra, and machine learning.

 ## Papers